We get this question once a month so we wanted to post up this article to help you in your decision.

+Change shoes every 400 miles or 6 months.
+Dont run on worn out shoes as it can damage your feet.
 You want to make sure you get a new shoe before you start any long distance training.
 Don’t grab those old worn out Chuck Taylors out of the back of the closet and go run 10 miles – your feet and shins will stress out.

 We like to walk or do a quick 5 minute mobility warmup before a run.
 Don’t just break out into a full sprint or you will be paying for it later.